joelparkerhenderson/agile-consulting-is-it-right-for-you/README.md

-# Agile change consulting - is it right for you?
+# Agile consulting - is it right for you?

+Are you considering hiring agile consulting help?

+This page is a quick checklist to help you figure out your readiness level for engaging with agile change consulting providers.
+You can also share this page with your leaders and your teammates, so they can learn about a bit about the basics and what's involved.

+This page has a quick easy agile readiness checklist, so you can score your readiness, and possibly save yourself time and money as well.

+- If you and all your teams can't yet answer these questions, then wait.

+- When you and your teams do answer these questions, then use these in your hiring.

+## Why use this page?

-I provide agile change consulting for companies, ranging from small startups to large enterprises, and ranging from one-on-one with a CTO to many-to-many with teams-of-teams.
+I provide agile consulting for companies, ranging from small startups to large enterprises, and ranging from one-on-one with a CTO to many-to-many with teams-of-teams.

 - What I see in practice: many companies can save quite a lot of time, money, and morale by reading this one page, and using many of the excellent existing books or videos or course.
 Don't spend expensive resources on agile change consulting until you all know the basics.

 - What I see in practice: agile change consulting only works when company leadership is all on board with trying agile change consulting.
 This means the CXOs and VPs must do their homework ahead of time.
 Don't embark on agile change until your leaders are all ready.

-This page is a quick checklist to help you figure out your readiness level for engaging with agile change consulting providers.
-You can also share this page with your leaders and your teammates, so they can learn about a bit about the basics and what's involved.

-- If you and all your teams can't yet answer these questions, then wait.

-- When you and your teams do answer these questions, then use these in your hiring.

-## Agile change consulting readiness checklist
+## Agile consulting readiness checklist

 Read the basics which are all free: